spotlightpa/poor-richard/content/news/2026-06-26-ICNCLEANPHILLY0626.md

 +++
 authors = ["Daniel Perrin"]
-blurb = "The president’s “one big beautiful bill accelerated the phaseout of federal investment tax credits for renewable energy that had been expanded under the Biden administration." byline = "Daniel Perrin of Inside Climate News" description = "A law signed by the president in 2025 accelerated the phaseout of federal investment tax credits for renewable energy that had been expanded under Biden." draft = false
+blurb = "The president’s “one big beautiful bill\" accelerated the phaseout of federal investment tax credits for renewable energy that had been expanded under the Biden administration." byline = "Daniel Perrin of Inside Climate News" description = "A law signed by the president in 2025 accelerated the phaseout of federal investment tax credits for renewable energy that had been expanded under Biden." draft = false